Q: What is a graduate assistantship?

 Q: How does a graduate student search and apply for a graduate assistantship on Handshake?

 A: Students use their Towson University NetID and password to log in to Handshake.
 If you do not know your NetID or password, please contact Student Computing Services at scs AT_TOWSON or 410-704-5151.
+If your NetID is not allowing access, reach out to the Career Center krjones AT_TOWSON.
 Once your account is established, choose 'Jobs' tab, type in 'Graduate Assistant' in the search bar.
 Go to Handshake FAQ's for more details if needed.

 Q: Where are assistantships available?

-A: Each college can award a number of graduate assistantships.
-Applicants will be placed in their major program if possible.
-Other positions are available in other academic programs and administrative offices.
+A: Each college can award graduate assistantships.
+There is a limited number of assistantships in each graduate program.
+Additional positions are available in other academic departments, non-academic departments and administrative offices.
 External assistantships, if applicable, can be arranged at businesses or nonprofit organizations off campus.

 Q: What are the responsibilities of a graduate assistant?

-A: Graduate assistants are responsible for a variety of activities, including assistance to faculty and administrators, research, and diverse assignments for external employers.
-Assistants provide appropriate work for the number of hours per week specified in the letter of appointment.
+A: Graduate assistants are responsible for a variety of activities, including assistance to staff, faculty and administrators, research, teaching and other diverse assignments for external employers.
+Assistants provide appropriate work for the number of hours per week assigned.

 Q: What are the requirements to apply?